 From an HR perspective, ACAS outlines these key points about workplace monitoring and the reasons for doing it.

 - You must, must, must, must have policies and procedures in place about workplace monitoring.
 And they MUST be written down.
 This is your golden rule.

 Crystal Clear Policies

 Your policies should explain with clarity the extent – if any at all – of personal use your employees are allowed.
 It also needs to explain that you may well check on their computer use and what the consequences are of breaching the policy.
 Your policy needs to emphasise that you forbid them from sending unsuitable and inappropriate email material that relates to:

 - This monitoring must not be excessive and it should be justifiable.
 You’ll need to take care if finding message that are clearly private and personal.
 The onus is on you, the employer, to be circumspect.
 Yet, if you feel this usage contravenes your policy then you must raise it with the staff member as soon as possible.

-- You should communicate to your staff what information you’re recording, why you’re recording it and how long you will keep it for.
+- It’s vital you communicate to your staff what information you’re recording, why you’re recording it and how long you will keep it for.

-Anyone that’s raised either a puppy or a child will know that the best approach is three-pronged one:
+Anyone that’s raised either a puppy or a child knows that a three-pronged approach is the best one:

 Well, it’s much the same with the monitoring of workplace emails and Internet usage.
-As the contributor to the Birmingham Mail article points out – problems come about when excessive use is tolerated.
-In particular if inappropriate images and jokes are involved.
+As the contributor to the Birmingham Mail article points out – problems come about with toleration of excessive use.
+In particular, where inappropriate images and jokes are involved.
 What’s needed is a robust and consistent approach to ensure cooperation from all concerned.

-And as for employees – if you don’t want a message to be read then don’t send it over your employer’s system.
+And as for employees – if you don’t want your boss to read your messages, then don’t send it over your employer’s system.
 Simples.